Zayn107/minishell/doc/detailed_explanation.md

 ---
 ## Bash file creation
 ### When are files created?
-- After `>` or `>>`, only the first file name is used, even if the command(s) are invalid.
+- After `>` or `>>`, only the first file name is used (*"file2" is an argument to echo*), even if the command(s) are invalid.
 *e.g.* `xxx echo > file1 file2 > file3` *output->* `command 'xxx' not found` but the files `file1` and `file3` are created if they not already exist.
 ### What if the directory dose not exist?
-- All files which can be created are created regardless, the shell throws an error and waits for new user input. `bash: `...`: No such file or directory`
+- All files which can be created are created before the file path with the invalid directory.
+No files are created after the invalid directory.
+The shell throws an error and waits for new user input. `bash: `...`: No such file or directory`